 Asbury Woods is committed to providing a quality summer camp experience.
 Our summer camp educators are highly qualified individuals who enjoying inspiring others to get out of doors and explore.

-Kelley Lang is the Director of Education and Community Programs and is responsible for the Summer Camp programming at the Nature Center.
+Kelley Lang Kelley is the Director of Education and Community Programs and is responsible for the Summer Camp programming at the Nature Center.
 Kelley has worked in a number of educational and outdoor settings in her career, including as a naturalist at Audubon Center of the North Woods in Minnesota and the Northern Highland American Legion State Forest in Wisconsin.
 She holds Masters degrees in Forestry and in Education.
 She served with the Peace Corps in Togo, West Africa (RPCV, 2001 - 2003).

-"My deep love for nature began with a childhood spent at my family’s lake house in Wisconsin, chasing fireflies and exploring the lake shore.
+My deep love for nature began with a childhood spent at my family’s lake house in Wisconsin, chasing fireflies and exploring the lake shore.
 I hope the campers coming to Asbury Woods will find the deep sense of safety, comfort, and enjoyment I got at a child from being outdoors.
 As an educator, it is a wonderful gift to wake up each day and spend my time connecting children to nature and helping them to explore their interests in science.
 Asbury Woods is such a rich place for discovery.
 No matter how many times I go for a walk on the trails here, I am sure to uncover a little hidden beauty or see something new.
 When I am not at work, you can usually find me in my garden with my two littlest helpers, Amelia and Elliot, by my side.
-I Also enjoy bike riding, cooking, hiking, and spending time with my family.
+I also enjoy bike riding, cooking, hiking, and spending time with my family.
 This year at summer camp, I am looking forward to all the new activities we have planned for the campers.
 I am also excited to incorporate our new instructional technologies to enhance how we explore, discover and enjoy nature all around us.

-Melissa Martin, Education and Program Coordinator, has obtained her Bachelor’s degree in Environmental Science and Master’s degrees in Environmental Education and Parks & Resource Management.
+Melissa Goodwill, Education and Program Coordinator, has obtained her Bachelor’s degree in Environmental Science and Master’s degrees in Environmental Education and Parks & Resource Management.
 Melissa has worked for Asbury Woods as well as the National Park Service and the Pennsylvania State Park system.

-Sarah Lewis, Education and Program Coordinator, came to Asbury Woods as an AmeriCorps member serving a year-long appointment in the Education and Public Programs Department.
-She has since transitioned to be a full-time staff member coordinating and delivering school group visits and public programs.
+Sarah Lewis, School Programs Manager, came to Asbury Woods as an AmeriCorps member serving a year-long appointment in the Education and Public Programs Department.
+She has since transitioned to be a full-time staff member coordinating and delivering school group visits and community programs.
 Sarah holds a Bachelor’s degree in Chemistry and a Master’s in Education from Gannon University.
 In addition, she is certified as a secondary biology teacher in Pennsylvania.
 Sarah coordinates the volunteer Camp Assistant opportunity for our camps.

-"I grew up outside of Clarion, PA and my sister and I were always out in the yard playing or exploring the woods and creek next to our house or catching frogs in the yard.
-We spent a lot of time in Cooks Forest hiking the trails and tubing or canoeing down the Clarion River.
+I grew up outside of Clarion, PA and my sister and I were always out in the yard playing or exploring the woods by our house.
+Even in t-ball I would take my glove off in the outfield so I could make daisy chain necklaces for my coach!
 I feel that nature and the outdoors has just always been a part of my life and I wouldn’t feel complete without being able to go outside and explore.
 I love that at Asbury Woods you don’t have to go to a huge national park to have an awesome experience in nature and that every day there is a new adventure or something to learn or see.
-When I’m not working you can find me volunteering at Gannon, crafting, snowshoeing or hiking, or drinking coffee somewhere.
+When I’m not working you can find me volunteering at Gannon University, crafting, snowshoeing or hiking, or drinking coffee somewhere.
 I really hope that Asbury Woods helps to inspire an appreciation for nature in all of our visitors.
 I’m excited to be leading the preschool camps this summer because they always find joy and wonder in our nature explorations and activities.